dasec/ForTrace/docs/source/installation/guest.rst

 Creating backups or manual clones for guest templates
 ######################################################

-fortrace creates and disposes of clones of the prepared templates automatically, but you might want to create a backup of your templates manually.
+ForTrace creates and disposes of clones of the prepared templates automatically, but you might want to create a backup of your templates manually.
 To do so, simply start **virt-manager**, right-click on the template and select **clone**.

 While the method above works for both Windows and Ubuntu, you can create a Ubuntu backup without a graphical interface: